carbon-language/carbon-lang/llvm/docs/YamlIO.rst

 In relational database theory there is a design step called normalization in which you reorganize fields and tables.
 The same considerations need to go into the design of your YAML encoding.
-But, you may not want to change your exisiting native data structures.
+But, you may not want to change your existing native data structures.
 Therefore, when writing out YAML there may be a normalization step, and when reading YAML there would be a corresponding denormalization step.

 YAML I/O uses a non-invasive, traits based design.
 YAML I/O defines some abstract base templates.
 You specialize those templates on your data types.
-For instance, if you have an eumerated type FooBar you could specialize ScalarEnumerationTraits on that type and define the enumeration() method:
+For instance, if you have an enumerated type FooBar you could specialize ScalarEnumerationTraits on that type and define the enumeration() method:

 .. code-block:: c++